-As Producer I needed to raise several thousand pounds to pay for our flights to Norway, accommodation and most importantly specialist clothing for temperatures of -40 degrees.
-With support from my Editor Quentin Smith I set about approaching BBC Sport and BBC News Channel (formally News 24) to raise funds internally.
+We were offered media spots by the race organisers from Longyearbyen in Spitzbergen to Base Camp Barneo, where the race takes place.
+But I still needed to raise the budget for our flights to Norway, accommodation and purchase specialist clothing for temperatures of -40 degrees.
+With support from my Editor Quentin Smith I set about approaching BBC Sport and BBC News to raise internal funds.

-The other major issue to tackle was filming in such hostile conditions.
-Mark and I not only needed specialist clothing, we also had to consider how our cameras would stand up to the conditions.
+The other major issue to address was filming in such hostile conditions.
+Mark and I needed specialist clothing to protect us from frostbite.
+We also had to consult with camera manufacturer Sony, to find out how their HVR-Z1E model would stand up to the -40 degree temperatures.

+Sony couldn’t guarantee the camera would operate below 0 degrees.
+We to tested our equipment at Brighton University’s Sports Faculty, in Eastbourne, where their training freezer could get down to -10 degrees.
 We also planned to store the cameras in unheated boxes at the North Pole to avoid getting condensation inside the lenses.
-At these temperatures the condensation would easily freeze again when the cameras were taken outside, causing further untold problems.
+At these temperatures the condensation would then freeze when taken outside, breaking the cameras and ending our trip.

-At the beginning of April we flew from Heathrow to Oslo, taking with us three video cameras, two laptops, tripods and associated kit, and our polar clothing for the week long trip.
+We flew from Heathrow to Oslo, taking with us three video cameras, two laptops, tripods and associated kit, and our polar clothing for the 7 day trip.

-The next day we flew from Oslo via Tromso all the way up to the Norwegian Svalbard islands, the most northerly civilisation in the world.
-Based at the local Raddison hotel in Longyearbyen this was where the North Pole marathon competitors were to convene for acclimatisation.
+The next day we flew via Tromso all the way up to the Norwegian Svalbard islands, the most northerly civilisation in the world.
+We based ourselves at the Raddison hotel in Longyearbyen, where the North Pole marathon competitors convened for acclimatisation.

-After a couple of days’ delay in Longyearbyen due to bad weather at the base camp, we got the call to depart on the afternoon of Friday 7th April 2006.
-We were embedded with the first group of competitors and the race organisers to fly from the airport at Svalbard.
+After a couple of days’ delay in Longyearbyen, due to bad weather at the base camp, we got the call to depart for Barneo on the afternoon of Friday 7th April 2006.
+Embedded with the first group of competitors and the race organisers we boarded the first plane to the camp.